 "If you are a small- or medium-sized business, you need to keep the pressure on who supplies your software and devices," Cardtek's Smith said.
 "The longer you wait to go to your equipment supplier the longer it will take for you to get enabled."

 6. If you're partially transitioned to EMV, you're partially liable.

-By now it's evident that the nationwide shift to EMV payment technology isn't happening overnight.
-According to new figures from MasterCard and Visa, about one-third of U.S. merchants are ready to accept chip card payments today.
-The latest Visa statistics note about 32 percent of merchants are EMV-ready as of Sept.
-28, 2016.
-New MasterCard figures place that number a bit higher at about 33 percent, as of Sept.
-12, 2016.
+According to new figures from Mastercard and Visa, slightly more than one-third of U.S. merchants are ready to accept chip card payments today.
+The latest Visa statistics note about 37 percent of merchants are EMV-ready as of Oct.
+31, 2016.
+Mastercard figures place that number a bit higher at about 38 percent, as of Oct.
+1, 2016.

 Not all card issuers are 100 percent EMV-ready, either, but they are getting close.
-MasterCard estimates 88 percent of its cards bear EMV chips as of Sept.
-12, 2016.
-Visa says there are 363 million Visa cards in the U.S. as of Sept.
-28, 2016, which is more than the number of U.S. residents.
+Mastercard estimates 68 percent of its cards – credit and debit -- bear EMV chips as of Oct.
+1, 2016.
+Visa says there are 388 million EMV-chipped Visa cards in the U.S. as of Oct.
+31, 2016, which is more than the number of U.S. residents.